AmbrogioMB/AmbrogioMB.github.io/README.md

 # About

-Postdoctoral Fellow in Operations Research and Optimization at the [Department of Mathematics "Felice Casorati"](https://matematica.unipv.it/), [University of Pavia](https://www.unipv.eu/), supervised by Professor Stefano Gualandi.
+Postdoctoral Fellow in Operations Research and Optimization at the [Department of Mathematics "F. Casorati"](https://matematica.unipv.it/), [University of Pavia](https://www.unipv.eu/), supervised by Professor Stefano Gualandi.
+I am a member of the [ComptOpt Lab](https://www.compopt.it/).

 Here is my (almost up-to-date) [CV](https://raw.githubusercontent.com/AmbrogioMB/AmbrogioMB.github.io/main/files/cv.pdf).